akbertram/genbench/README.md

 NOTE: This benchmark does not cover all possible operations performed in genomics.
 In particular, we chose to not focus on processing of raw sequence data and instead focus on higher level processing.

 We also chose to use real-world data, to allow not just benchmarking of clock speeds upon completion of a given analysis, but also to allow for testing of "correctness" and to ensure ecological validity of tests.

+The following boilerplate disclaimer applies to everything here :)
+__As for other benchmarks, we are deliberately avoiding *"(pre-)processing"* steps, instead focussing on statistic analyses typical for this datatype.
+We do not endorse any of the methods used as *"standards"* or *"recommended"*, in fact, because we aim to start simple and avoid as far as possible non-essential packages, methods may very much not recommended.
+Future updates will implement more advanced methods, i.e. code and datasets are simply intended to represent good, ecologically viable tests of performance.
+Suggestions for datasets or methods are welcome.__

 Benchmark: